Web blocking in the United Kingdom: Online Harms White Paper

 In 2019, the UK government published its Online Harms White Paper, which covers many of the "online harms" discussed above.

 The government's new proposed solution to these problems is to introduce a wide-ranging regime of Internet regulation in the United Kingdom, enforcing codes of practice on Internet companies, which would be subject to a statutory duty of care, and the threat of punishment or blocking if the codes are not complied with.

 Online Safety Bill

 Building on the Online Harms White Paper, in 2021 the UK government under Boris Johnson published a draft Online Safety Bill establishing a statutory duty of care of online platforms towards their users.
-If enacted, the bill would impose substantial fines on online platforms that fail to take action against illegal and "legal but harmful" content, and also grant Ofcom the power to block access to infringing websites.
-However, the bill would also oblige social media networks to protect journalistic as well as "democratically important" content, such as comments supporting or opposing particular political parties and policies, and ban discrimination against particular political viewpoints.
+Enacted in October 2023, the bill imposes substantial fines on online platforms that fail to take action against illegal and "legal but harmful" content, and also grants Ofcom the power to block access to infringing websites.
+However, the bill also obliges social media networks to protect journalistic as well as "democratically important" content, such as comments supporting or opposing particular political parties and policies, and ban discrimination against particular political viewpoints.